 Nay, any lady’s of the land.

-In the beginning I used to feed the fawn with the sweetest milk and with sugar, offering the food to it with my own fingers.
-And, as the fawn grew, every day it became more white and sweet than even my fingers.
+At the beginning of the fifth stanza, she is used to feeding the fawn with the sweetest milk and sugar.
+She offered food to it with her fingers.
+And, as the fawn grew, every day it became more white and sweet than even her fingers.
 The fawn’s breath was extremely sweet.
-And often I blushed on account of a sense of shame on seeing its feet softer and whiter than not only my own hand but the hand of any lady in the whole country.
+And often she blushed on account of a sense of shame on seeing its feet softer and whiter than not only her hand but the hand of any lady in the whole country.

 It is a wond’rous thing how fleet